‘She deserves the world’: Boxer pup found with multiple skull fractures

-Wichita Police are investigating after they say a dog was found severely injured.
+WICHITA, Kan.
+(KSNW) – Wichita police are investigating after they say a dog was found severely injured.
 Now, they need your help cracking the case.

 “We all feel that this, there is no way this is a hit by car, if a dog was ever hit this hard, it would have died upon impact,” said Randi Carter, Beauties and Beasts Rescue.